 \section{Methodology}

-In this section, we propose and detail the LLMAR (LLM-Annotated Recommendation) framework.
-To bridge the semantic gap between user interaction history and search queries, while simultaneously resolving context competition, LLMAR operates through a three-stage process: (1) Inference-Driven Annotation, (2) a Dual-Retrieval Strategy, and (3) a Reflection Loop.
-An overview of the framework is illustrated in Figure \ref{fig:methodology}.
+We introduce the LLMAR (LLM-Annotated Recommendation) framework to bridge the semantic gap between user history and queries while resolving context competition.
+As illustrated in Fig.~\ref{fig:methodology}, LLMAR utilizes a three-stage process: (1) Inference-Driven Annotation, (2) a Dual-Retrieval Strategy, and (3) a Reflection Loop.